armory/docs/content/en/docs/spinnaker-user-guides/pipelines.md

 ### Hanging or timed out pipelines

 A lot of the time pipelines hang because of a misconfigured stage.
-This is a common occurrence when a server group does not complete its deploy because the deployed instances never pass the healthcheck.
-This happens both when the healthcheck is misconfigured and/or when the image doesn't bake as expected.
+This is a common occurrence when a server group does not complete its deploy because the deployed instances never pass the health check.
+This happens both when the health check is misconfigured and/or when the image doesn't bake as expected.
 These two areas should be investigated first.
-For more information you can see the troubleshooting topic in the [deployment guide]({{< ref "deploying" >}}).
+For more information you can see the troubleshooting topic in the [deployment guide]({{< ref "aws-deploy" >}}).